Holidays such as Christmas and Thanksgiving are my favorite time of year.

 - Candles and Hot Scented Wax Tarts– I’ll be Captain Obvious here and just tell you to keep these out of reach of your dog (or your dog’s wagging tail) to keep them, and you from getting burned.

-- Poinsettias, Mistletoe, and Holly- Depending on the type, some will just cause a tummy ache while other plants will cause death!
+- Poinsettias, Mistletoe, Japanese Yew, and Holly- Depending on the type, some will just cause a tummy ache while other plants will cause death!

 - Antifreeze– It used to have a sweet taste that attracted animals to drink it and it’s highly toxic if ingested.
 Now, companies that make antifreeze have added something to their formulas to make it less attractive to animals.BUT there is still plenty of the old stuff still around and sometimes it leaks out of cars and makes puddles.
 So watch your dog when walking her.

-Have I forgot anything?
+Have I forgotten anything?
 If so, let me know in the comments and I’ll add it to the list.
 Let’s all keep our fur babies safe!

 Oh, also check out this article for more things to keep away from your Chi: Prevent Your Dog From Being Poisoned.